Supreme Court upholds Trump travel ban

 Neal Katyal, the Washington lawyer who argued the case for Hawaii and other challengers, expressed disappointment at the ruling Tuesday and called on Congress to step in.

 “We continue to believe, as do four dissenting justices, that the travel ban is unconstitutional, unprecedented, unnecessary and un-American,” he said.
-“We decided long ago that America doesn’t exclude people based on nationality or religion alone. . . .
+“We decided long ago that America doesn’t exclude people based on nationality or religion alone . . .
 The travel ban is atrocious policy, and makes us less safe and undermines our American ideals.
 Now that the Court has upheld it, it is up to Congress to do its job and reverse President Trump’s unilateral and unwise travel ban.”

 The justices were reviewing a unanimous ruling from a three-judge panel of the U.S. Court of Appeals for the 9th Circuit in San Francisco.
 That panel said the third version of the travel ban suffered from the deficiencies of the first two — that Trump had again exceeded his lawful authority and that he had not made a legally sufficient finding that entry of those blocked would be “detrimental to the interests of the United States.”